Skip to main content Skip to navigation

 Welcome to One World Warwick March 2026!
 One World Warwick proudly celebrates our University’s commitment to, and pride in, our global community, connections, opportunities and impact.

 So, with events on campus and with partners worldwide, One World Warwick invites you to connect, collaborate, celebrate, and explore new perspectives.
-Whether you're expanding your international experience, launching a global research project, or deepening your understanding of our multicultural university, now is the time to get involved!
+Whether you're expanding your international experience, seeking support for new global collaborations, or deepening your understanding of our multicultural university, now is the time to get involved!

 Professor Michael Scott, Pro-Vice-Chancellor (International)